jcamilo05/Bootstrap/Readme.md

 </div>
 ```

-The previus code, look like the following image.
+The previous code, look like the following image.

 ![](./img/notes/equalCol.JPG)